andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/01-60_deg_north.md

 at you like you've asked if they've ever heard of Santa Claus (who hails from the town of Dr&oslash;bek just outside of Oslo by the way).

-The waiting sausage is a proud Norwegian tradition that occurs any time an open flame licks the underside of a grill.
-While the main course is cooking, the grillmaster will throw a couple dogs on the fire to serve as a Nordic hors d'&oelig;uvre.
+The waiting sausage is a proud Norwegian tradition that accompanies any gathering of gourmands 'round a barbeque pit.
+While an open flame licks the underside of the main course, the grillmaster will char a few dogs on the side to serve as a Nordic hors d'&oelig;uvre.

-The waiting sausage, a dog while you wait.
+The waiting sausage: a dog while you wait.
 Str&aring;lende!

-Norwegians take the hot dog innovation one step further and dispense with the dry, protuberant hot dog bun and wrap their dogs in *lompe*, a traditional thin potato pancake resembling a tortilla.
+Norwegians take hot dog innovation one step further and dispense with the dry, protuberant hot dog bun and wrap their dogs in *lompe*, a traditional thin potato pancake resembling a tortilla.
 Atop the dog comes ketchup, mustard, and crispy onions.
-After my first *p&oslash;lse med lompe* I have to say that we are losing the hot dog innovation war in the States.
-As the progenitors of the modern dog, we've gotten complacent and allowed Norway to surpass us in frankfurter technology.
+After my first *p&oslash;lse med lompe* I have to say that my stateside compatriots and I are losing the hot dog innovation war.
+As the progenitors of the modern dog, we've become complacent and allowed Norway to surpass us in frankfurter technology.

-Throughout his reign Alexander the Great often adopted foreign customs into his own empire.
+Throughout his reign Alexander the Great often adopted foreign customs into the tradition of his own empire.
 I'm not one to claim I'm better than Alexander the Great so in my first decree as *Andrew the Alright* I will take a scrap of papyrus from Alexander's scroll and introduce the waiting sausage and *lompe* hot dog blanket to My Fellow Americans.

 I have a feeling I'm going to be pretty popular at my next BBQ.

 <h4 class="article-subheader">Oh Shit or: How I Learned to Stop Adulting and
 Lose My Phone</h4>
-I'm halfway up the up escalator at RDU airport when I realize I've
+I'm halfway up the up escalator at Raleigh-Durham airport when I realize I've
 <a href="/traveler/2022_01-ski_trip/12-rockies_pt2?id=phone" target="_blank" rel="noopener noreferrer">done it again</a>.
 I've dispossessed myself of my phone out of pure stupidity.
 I quickly about face and sprint back down the up escalator in the hopes that Dani hasn't driven away yet.